 If you used another password manager previously, or have passwords saved in your browser, you can import that data into Enpass.
 The program can pull credentials from more than 20 different services, so you will probably be covered.
 While Enpass didn't sort my items into categories such as "social media," "email" or "banks" upon import, the credentials all came over cleanly.

 As with KeePass and some other DIY password managers, you can select a third-party cloud service if you want to sync your Enpass data using the internet.
 I chose Google Drive, but users can also sync their data through Microsoft OneDrive, Dropbox, Box, iCloud or the open-source ownCloud/WebDAV protocol.
-(There's no local sync over Wi-Fi available — yet.)
 The initial sync on Google Drive took approximately 30 seconds for my roughly 300-item vault.

 An odd quirk of Enpass is that you need to get the program's browser extensions yourself from the internet.
 Most password managers either build this functionality into the installer or make it part of the guided setup process.